Appdynamics/config-assessment-tool/compare-plugin/README.md

 3. Run the setup script using bash:
     ./setup.sh

-4. After the bash script has complete and if all modules have been installed - run the following commands 1 after the other: source venv/bin/activate python3 core.py
+4. After the bash script has complete and if all modules have been installed - run this command: source venv/bin/activate

+5. Then run this:
+    python3 core.py

-5. The UI should automatically launch with an address of: http://127.0.0.1:5000/ - see considerations for upload.
+6. The UI should automatically launch with an address of: http://127.0.0.1:5000/ - see considerations for upload.
     - The only CAT report we can compare at this time is the APM output - ending with "-MaturityAssessment-apm.xlsx"
     - The previous and current APM report has to be from the same controller - otherwise the script will terminate
     - For best results ensure the previous APM report is dated before the Current APM report

 ## If bash will not run: